A quick and satisfying smoky red lentil stew, loaded with vegetables, spices, and chopped greens. Very pantry-friendly and simple to make.

 Their lessons for a good life in the kitchen are woven throughout Pretty Simple Cooking.
 Their words are honest, real, and truly felt.
 You know that they want you to be successful, to have fun, and to feel nourished and energized at the end of it all.

 I went to this smoky red lentil stew on another day of unexpected snowfall.
 The base of onions, carrots, celery, garlic, and spices is super classic, but also smoky with an ample helping of smoked paprika.
-The red split lentils make for a good hit of protein that simmers to completion quickly.
+The red split lentils make for a good hit of satiation that simmers to soft completion quickly.
 Perfect with crusty bread, a nice salad, and a heap of warm and fluffy grains.

 For all my peeps that are still waiting on Spring: I’m here for you!
 Make some stew in the meantime.
 More soup inspiration in the form of a creamy white bean stew with kale, rosemary & lemon, or my golden coconut broth bowls with crispy tofu.